ethangriffith2004/hide-and-peek-simulator/README.md

 # Wii Party Minigame Probability Simulation

-A short personal project of mine where I wrote a Python simulation to analyze winning strategies for the Hide-and-Peek minigame in [*Wii Party*](https://en.wikipedia.org/wiki/Wii_Party).
+A short and simple personal project of mine where I wrote a Python simulation to analyze winning strategies for the Hide-and-Peek minigame in [*Wii Party*](https://en.wikipedia.org/wiki/Wii_Party).

 ## Table of Contents
 - [Background](#background)